Call: 1993 QC: 2009

 Major cases include:

-- The Employers’ Liability Insurance Trigger Litigation, a multi-party action and major liability insurance case concerning asbestos/mesothelioma risks, which was appealed to the Supreme Court.
+- The Employers’ Liability Insurance Trigger Litigation (Durham v BAI (Run Off) Ltd 1 WLR 867), a multi-party action and major liability insurance case concerning asbestos/mesothelioma risks, which was appealed to the Supreme Court.
 She represented Zurich Insurance Company.

-- The Atomic Veterans Litigation, a large multi-party action arising out of the British nuclear tests in Australia and the South Pacific in the 1950s which was again appealed to the Supreme Court.
+- The Atomic Veterans Litigation (AB & ors v Ministry of Defence 1 AC 78), a large multi-party action arising out of the British nuclear tests in Australia and the South Pacific in the 1950s which was again appealed to the Supreme Court.
 She represented the Ministry of Defence.

-- The Miners' Knee Litigation, a large group action arising out of the development of osteoarthritis in the knee from coal mining.
-She represented the Department for Energy and Climate Change in a recent appeal by the claimants to the Court of Appeal.
+- The Miners' Knee Litigation (Davies v Secretary of State for Energy and Climate Change EWCA Civ 1380), a large group action arising out of the development of osteoarthritis in the knee from coal mining.
+She represented the Department for Energy and Climate Change in an appeal by the claimants to the Court of Appeal.

 - The Porton Down Litigation, a multi-party action arising out of a programme of non-therapeutic experimentation at Porton Down with chemical warfare agents and antidotes.
 She represented the Ministry of Defence.

-- Medcalf v Mardell, a professional liability claim involving the first and only wasted costs case to be heard by the House of Lords.
+- Medcalf v Mardell 1 AC 120, a professional liability claim involving the first and only wasted costs case to be heard by the House of Lords.
 Leigh-Ann appeared on behalf of the successful barrister respondents.
 As junior counsel, she presented part of the appeal orally before the House of Lords.

 - The BSE Litigation, a multi-party action which arose out of the development of BSE/vCJD and resulted in an ex gratia compensation scheme being set up by the Government.
 Leigh-Ann acted for the Department of Health and Department of Environment, Food and Rural Affairs.
-During 2010, she defended a major judicial review of the vCJD Compensation Scheme.
+During 2010, she defended a major judicial review of the vCJD Compensation Scheme on behalf of the Department of Health ((2010) Med LR 204 & EWHC 1225).

-- Aspirin/Reyes Syndrome, a product liability claim in which Leigh-Ann acted on behalf of the Committee on the Safety of Medicines.
+- Aspirin/Reyes Syndrome Lloyd’s Rep Med 333, a product liability claim in which Leigh-Ann acted on behalf of the Committee on the Safety of Medicines.